Paleo Ginger Cookies (Gluten Free!)

 - Preheat oven to 350 degrees

-- Bake 8 cookies at a time at 350 degrees for 10-12 minutes, or until golden around the edges.
+- Bake 8 cookies at a time at 350 degrees for 8-10 minutes, or until golden around the edges but still slightly wet in the centers.

 - Let cool 2-3 minutes on baking sheet before transferring to a cooling rack.